tdwg/website/about/executive/nominations/index.md

 toc: true
 ---

-## Why join the TDWG Executive Committee?
+## Joining the TDWG Executive Committee

 Nominations are open for positions on the [Executive Committee](/about/executive/) of Biodiversity Information Standards (TDWG) for terms spanning 2026-2027.